Energizer Bunny

-The Energizer Bunny is the marketing mascot of Energizer batteries in North America.
-It is a pink mechanical toy rabbit wearing sunglasses and blue and black striped flip-flops that beats a bass drum bearing the Energizer logo.
+The Energizer Bunny is the mascot of Energizer batteries in Canada, United States and Turkey.
+It is a pink mechanical toy rabbit with an Energizer battery wearing sunglasses and blue and black striped flip-flops that beats a bass drum bearing the Energizer logo.

 History

 The Energizer Bunny was first created as a parody of the Duracell Bunny, which first appeared in television advertising in 1973, in its "Drumming Bunny" commercial.
 Duracell had purportedly trademarked the drumming bunny character, but whether they had or not, said trademark had lapsed by 1988, providing Energizer an opening to create their own trademark.

-The first Energizer Bunny commercial was broadcast on United States television on October 30, 1988.
+The first Energizer Bunny commercial was broadcast on United States television in 1988.
 Produced by DDB Needham Worldwide, the spot began as a direct parody of Duracell's "Drumming Bunny" ad.
 In the original Duracell ads, a set of battery-powered drum-playing toy rabbits gradually slow to a halt until only the toy powered by a Duracell copper-top battery remains active.
 In Energizer's parody, the Energizer Bunny enters the screen midway through the ad, beating a huge bass drum and swinging a mallet over his head.

 The Energizer Bunny is promoted as being able to continue operating indefinitely, or at least much longer than similar toys (or other products) using rival brands' batteries.
 The criticism was that Duracell compared their batteries with carbon-zinc batteries, and not similar alkaline batteries like Energizer.
 The creative team at D.D.B.
 Chicago who conceived and designed the bunny chose All Effects special effects company to build the original Energizer Bunny, a remote-controlled prop.
 All Effects operated the Energizer Bunny in most of its first commercials.